(I may earn a small commission from the products mentioned in this post.)

 If you are overweight you should consider changing your diet and exercise regimen.
 You might consider changing your footwear even if it means spending more money on shoes.

-You may also want to invest in some other knee aids like compression braces, icing and heating devices to name a few.
+You may also want to invest in some other knee aids like compression braces, icing products and heating devices to name a few.

 Negatives Of A Cortisone Shot in the Knee

 According to my research cortisone injections can soften cartilage when injected into the joint.
-In my case I no longer have any cartilage in my joint so this is no longer a concern for me.
+In my case I no longer had any cartilage in my joint so this is no longer a concern for me.